Forthcoming Book

-We are excited to announce our upcoming 2026 book:
+We are excited to announce our forthcoming (2026) book:

-Turn complex facts into clear, persuasive arguments every time you step into court.
+Turn complex facts into clear, logical, persuasive arguments every time you step into court.

 This book teaches attorneys, trial expert witnesses, and law students—regardless of prior experience—how to construct logically flawless evidentiary arguments.
 Using the only universal, rigorously tested system, you’ll learn to string together facts and evidence to reach your conclusions.
 Any illogical reasoning simply cannot fit within this argument structure.